COUN 500 COUNSELING ORIENTATION0 Credits

 This course explores chemical and behavioral dependency recognition, co-occurring disorders, and their impact on medical and mental health issues.

-COUN 534 FUNDAMENTALS OF ASSESSMENT3 Credits
+COUN 534 COUNSELING ASSESSMENT3 Credits

 This course examines basic assessment principles, including achievement, aptitude, and intelligence tests, interest and personality inventories, diagnostic measures, client outcome and rating measures, clinical interviews, and observations.
 Students can conduct assessments, interpret assessment results, and write assessment reports.